sallyene01/CAPSTONE-PROJECT/README.md

       - Bar Charts were created to visually represent the key findings.
      2. SQL (structured query language) [DownloadHere](https://www.microsoft.com)
       - For querying data.
 Example:
-        1. SELECT Product, SUM(Sales) AS TotalSales
+        1. SELECT Product, SUM(UnitPrice) AS TotalSales
            FROM SalesData
            GROUP BY Product
         2. SELECT Region, COUNT(orderID) AS No_of_Transactions
            FROMSalesData
            GROUP BY Region
-        3. SELECT Product, SUM(Sales) AS TotalRevenue
+        3. SELECT Top (1) Product, SUM(UnitPrice)
+           AS TotalSales
            FROM SalesData
            GROUP BY Product
+           ORDER BY TotalSales DESC
-        4. SELECT Month(orderDate) AS Month, SUM(Sales) AS MonthlyTotal
+        4. SELECT Product, SUM(UnitPrice) AS TotalRevenue
            FROM SalesData
+           GROUP BY Product
+        5. SELECT Month(orderDate) AS Month, SUM(UnitPrice) AS MonthlyTotal
+           FROM SalesData
            WHERE YEAR(OrderDate) =2024
            GROUP BY Month(OderDate)
            ORDER BY Month
+        6. SELECT Top (5) Customeer_id,
+           SUM(UnitPrice) AS TotalPurchseAmount
+           FROM SalesData
+           GROUP BY Customer_id
+           ORDER BY TotalPurchaseAmount DESC
-        5. SELECT Product FROM SalesData
+        7. SELECT Product FROM SalesData
            GROUP BY Product
-           HAVING SUM(CASE WHEN OrderDate BETWEEN '2024-06-01' AND '2024-08-31'
-           THEN 1 ELSE 0 END) = 0
+           HAVING SUM(CASE WHEN OrderDate BETWEEN '2024-06-01' AND '2024-08-31' THEN 1 ELSE 0 END) = 0
      3. Microsoft Power BI [DownloadHere](https://www.microsoft.com)
       - for data cleaning and fomatting
       - To visually represent the key findings